Roomify/docs/bat/drupal/index.rst

 BAT for Drupal
 ========================================================================
-BAT for Drupal is a set of modules that provides user interface and storage support to the BAT library.
+BAT for Drupal is a set of modules that provides a user interface and storage support to the BAT library.

 .. toctree::
    :maxdepth: 4